llnl/smith/src/docs/sphinx/dev_guide/profiling.rst

 .. ## Copyright (c) Lawrence Livermore National Security, LLC and
-.. ## other Serac Project Developers.
+.. ## other Smith Project Developers.
 See the top-level COPYRIGHT file for details.
 .. ##
 .. ## SPDX-License-Identifier: (BSD-3-Clause)

 =======================================
-Profiling Serac using Adiak and Caliper
+Profiling Smith using Adiak and Caliper
 =======================================

 Introduction to Adiak